A Categorical Perspective on Braid Representations: Categorical Preliminaries

 \section{Categorical Preliminaries}

-In this section we first recall some basic notions of category theory, mainly to establish notation.
-We present a general, but slightly technical, result showing that we may replace all functors between two strict categories by strict functors, provided that the source object monoid is free on finitely many generators (such as $\Bcat$ and $\Mat^N$, but not $\Mat$).
-We then discuss some basic notions related to the categories we are initially interested in, namely the braid category $\Bcat$ and the category of matrices $\Mat$.
+In this section we first recall some basic notions of category theory.
+This is mainly to establish notation, but we also present a general result showing that we may replace all functors between two strict categories by strict functors, provided that the source object monoid is free on finitely many generators (such as $\Bcat$ and $\Mat^N$, but not $\Mat$).
+We then discuss some basic notions and conventions related to the categories we are initially interested in, namely the braid category $\Bcat$ and the category of matrices $\Mat$.

 If $\catC$ is a category then we write $\ob(\catC)$ for the class of objects.
 However we may simply write an object $X \in \catC$ for an object in $\catC$.
 For $X,Y\in\ob(\catC)$ the set of morphisms from $X$ to $Y$ is denoted $\Hom_{\catC}(X,Y)$, or $\catC(X,Y)$, or perhaps $\Hom(X,Y)$ if $\catC$ is fixed.
 We define \beq \End_C(X) = \Hom_C(X,X) \eq and $\Aut_C(X) \subset \End_C(X)$ as the subgroup of self-isomorphisms.